rolandsalvador/officenetwork2/README.md

 <br />
 <br />
 <img src="https://i.imgur.com/2Wo4GgE.png"/>
-Using “do show etherchannel summary” we can see that Po1 has been successfully created.
+Using “show etherchannel summary,” we can see that Po1 has been successfully created.
 <br />
 <br />
 <img src="https://i.imgur.com/SdEwSmQ.png"/>